 Backdrill it Baby - How to Reduce Signal Distortions on Your PCB

-Over the years, engineers have developed several approaches to deal with noises that can distort high speed digital signals in PCB backdrill designs.
+Over the years, engineers have developed several approaches to deal with noises that can distort high speed digital signal integrity in printed circuit board backdrill designs.
 And as our designs push new boundaries, so does the complexity of our techniques to cope with new challenges.
 Today, the speed of digital design systems is in the GHz, a speed that creates more prominent challenges than the past.
-And with edge rates at the picoseconds, any impedance discontinuity, disturbance in inductance or capacitance can adversely affect signal integrity and quality quality.
+And with edge rates at the picoseconds, any impedance discontinuity, disturbance in inductance or parasitic capacitance can adversely affect signal integrity and quality.
 While there are various sources that can cause signal disturbances, one particular source, sometimes overlooked, is the via.
 Read on for more information on how to reduce PCB signal distortions.

 Hidden Dangers in the Simple Via

 Vias signals, in High Density Interconnect (HDI), high layer-count printed boards, and thick backplanes/midplanes, can suffer from added jitter, attenuation, and higher bit error rates (BER) leading to data being misinterpreted at the receiver end.

 Take for example backplanes and daughter cards.
 When it comes to impedance discontinuities, the focus with a circuit board is often the connectors between them and the motherboard.
 It’s usually the case that these connectors are very well matched in terms of impedance, and the actual source of discontinuity are the PCB design vias.

 As data rates increase, the amount of distortion introduced by the Plated-through holes (PTH) via structures also increases – usually at an exponential rate considerably higher than the associated increase in data rate.
 For example, the distortion producing effects of a PTH via at a 6.25 Gb/s data rate is often more than double that at 3.125 Gb/s.